Public Impact Award

 About the Award

-The 2025 Public Impact Award will be presented at the 23rd Annual Discovery Awards.
+The 2026 Public Impact Award will be presented at the Annual Discovery Awards.

 Discovery Awards, in support of Discovery Centre, celebrates outstanding innovators whose game changing achievements in science and technology put Nova Scotia at the forefront of global innovation.

-This competition isCLOSED
+This competition isOPEN

 Important Dates